ex0-tekk/Legend-of-SkyrimVR/Readme.md

 ## When you are finished adjusting these settings above, simply close SkyrimVR and continue following this install guide.
 [4b]
 ### Windows Antivirus and Firewall Settings
- - **It's CRITICAL to add SkyrimVR.exe and ModOrganizer2.exe (DVR) to your Windows Antivirus Exclusion settings to prevent random CTD (even if you have antivirus turned off, it still background scans.)**
+ - **It's CRITICAL to add SkyrimVR.exe and ModOrganizer2.exe (LoSVR) to your Windows Antivirus Exclusion settings to prevent random CTD (even if you have antivirus turned off, it still background scans.)**
 **Go to Start > Settings > Update & Security > Windows Security > Virus & threat protection, under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.**
 **Select Add an exclusion, and then select SkyrimVR.exe and do this a 2nd time to pick the Steam folder and ModOrganizer.exe.**